 Date of Authorship for this Version

 Reisman, W. Michael, "Straight Baselines in International Law: A Call for Reconsideration" (1988).
 Faculty Scholarship Series.
-Paper 749.
+749.